ninbura/docker-at-windows-startup/readme.md

     - you can verify if your containers are running by using the `docker ps` command in bash (on linux).

 # troubleshooting
 There's a lot that can go wrong here, it would be impossible to cover everyting.
 So, I'll just cover some basics.
-If your Docker / your containers aren't running, try the folling.
+If Docker / your containers aren't running, try the folling.
 1. verify that docker is running - `sudo systemctl status docker`
     - If Docker failed to start, try diagnosing with `sudo dockerd`.
 2. verify that your custom service is running - `sudo systemctl status my-service.service`